facebook/react/docs/docs/addons-keyed-fragments.md

 ---
 id: create-fragment
 title: Keyed Fragments
-permalink: docs-old/create-fragment.html
+layout: docs
-prev: clone-with-props.html
+category: Add-Ons
-next: update.html
+permalink: docs/create-fragment.html
 ---

 In most cases, you can use the `key` prop to specify keys on the elements you're returning from `render`.
 However, this breaks down in one situation: if you have two sets of children that you need to reorder, there's no way to put a key on each set without adding a wrapper element.